Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Hierarchical Concept Embedding

-Inspired from the geometric conditions on the concept embeddings in large language models \citep{park_geometry_2025}, we further recall hierarchical orthogonality and simplex conditions on the concept embeddings: \begin{itemize} \item The difference between a child and its parent is orthogonal to the parent.
-For a parent node $\ba^{(i)}$, any child node $\ba^{(j)} \in \child(i)$ satisfies $(\ba^{(j)} - \ba^{(i)})^\top \ba^{(i)} = 0$.

-\item The difference between the $b$ children of node $i$ that are independent semantically \textit{given the parent} must form a $(b-1)$-simplex.
-Formally, $\{\ba^{(j)} - \ba^{(i)}\}_{j \in \child(i), |\child(i)|=b}$ forms a $(b-1)$-simplex. \end{itemize} As we shall see soon in the next section, these conditions will guide use to define a dictionary that will be used for sparse coding.
-Nevertheless, for these two conditions to hold, we need a minimum dimension requirement for the embedding space, as stated in the following proposition. \begin{proposition}[Depth--dimension necessity] Suppose that at every non-leaf node up to depth $L$, the children satisfy hierarchical orthogonality and their differences form a regular $(b{-}1)$-simplex, i.e., Eqs.~\eqref{eq:multi_ortho} and~\eqref{eq:multi_simplex_ip}.
-Then the ambient dimension must satisfy the depth--dimension condition: $d \ge L + b$. \end{proposition}

-Intuitively, hierarchical orthogonality imposes $l{+}1$ independent affine constraints at depth $l$, restricting children to a $(d{-}l{-}1)$-dimensional feasible subspace; embedding a regular $(b{-}1)$-simplex within that subspace requires $(d{-}l{-}1) \ge (b{-}1)$ for all depths, yielding $d \ge L + b$.
-This requirement is easily satisfied in practice: e.g., CLIP embeddings have $d{=}768 \gg 37$ ($12 + 25$ for WordNet's depth and maximum branching factor).
+Inspired by the geometric conditions on concept embeddings in large language models \citep{park_geometry_2025}, we further impose hierarchical orthogonality and simplex conditions on the concept embeddings. \begin{itemize} \item A parent embedding is orthogonal to the child-parent difference vector.
+That is, for a parent node $i$, any child node $j \in \child(i)$ satisfies $(\ba^{(j)} - \ba^{(i)})^\top \ba^{(i)} = 0$. \item The differences between the embeddings of two children of node $i$, $\{\ba^{(j)} - \ba^{(j')}\}_{j, j' \in \child(i)}$, form a $(b-1)$-simplex. \end{itemize} As we shall see in the next section, these conditions will guide the construction of the dictionary we will use for hierarchical sparse coding.
+However, for them to hold, the embedding space must satisfy a minimum dimension requirement, as stated in the following proposition. \begin{proposition}[Depth--branch--dimension necessity] In a hierarchy with depth $L$ and branching ratio $b$, suppose all nodes satisfy hierarchical orthogonality and all sibling nodes form a regular $(b-1)$-simplex as in \eqref{eq:multi_ortho} and \eqref{eq:multi_simplex_ip}.
+Then the embedding dimension must satisfy $d \ge L + b - 1$. \end{proposition} Intuitively, at depth $l\in [L-1]$, hierarchical orthogonality imposes $l+1$ independent affine constraints, restricting children to a $(d-l-1)$-dimensional feasible subspace.
+Embedding a regular $(b-1)$-simplex within that subspace requires $(d-l-1) \ge (b-1)$.
+Evaluating this at the deepest internal level $l=L-1$ yields $d \ge L + b - 1$.
+This condition is satisfied in practice.
+For example, CLIP embeddings have $d=768 \gg 38$ ($14 + 25 - 1$ for WordNet's depth and maximum branching ratio).